Override and Underride Trucking Accidents

-This video shows how crash tests conducted by the Insurance Institute for Highway Safety (IIHS) help determine that strong underride guards on tractor-trailers can help prevent underride crashes.Sacramento Truck Accident Lawyers
+This video shows how crash tests conducted by the Insurance Institute for Highway Safety (IIHS) help determine that strong underride guards on tractor-trailers can help prevent underride crashes.Sacramento Truck Accident Lawyer

 I’m Ed Smith, a truck accident lawyer in Sacramento.
 Override and underride truck accidents can often cause serious injuries or deaths.
 If you or a family member has been involved in a truck accident, call me anytime for free, friendly advice at 916.921.6400 or 800.404.5400.
 We are also available online through our contact form.